tomshaw/google-api/README.md

 }
 ```

+## Configuration

-Here's a brief explanation of the configuration file is used to set up a Google API client:
+Here's a brief explanation of the application configuration file used to set up a Google API client:

 - `token_storage`: This is where the OAuth2.0 tokens will be stored.
 In this case, they are stored in the session.